ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 - The default routes the rest of the addresses, including the IP address of your workstation through the public subnet (eth1).
 This allows the test automation to SSH directly to the public IP address of the virtual server instance in the future and avoid the jump server.
 - Quit the SSH session.
 - Use SSH to directly log in to the instance using the public IP address.
 This verifies that the iptable configuration is correct.
-- The final step is to install NGINX and PostgreSQL.
+- The final step is to install NGINX.
 NGINX is an HTTP server that hosts a web page that is verified using a `curl` command.
-The test suite accesses the web page to verify connectivity.
-The PostgreSQL command line tool is used by the test suite to test connectivity to the {{site.data.keyword.postgresql}} instances.

 You can keep this shell available for use in future steps.